cstarkjp/DPLangevin/test/README.md

 # Testing

-A very basic test is provided in the Python script:
+A simple demo of `dplvn` integration of a directed-percolation Langevin equation is provided in the Python script:

-     python test_dp.py
+    python demo_periodic.py

-which performs an integration of the DP-Langevin equation on a small rectangular 2D grid.
+This script runs a short simulation on a small rectangular 2D grid with periodic edge topology (aka a toroidal grid) and floating boundary conditions.
 The grid-averaged mean density is written out as a time series into a text file named "solution.txt" for all simulation time steps ("epochs").
 Time slices of the density grid are printed for selected epochs.

-A similar test is provided in the Jupyter notebook

-    TestDP.ipynb
+A second demo shows how to simulate a 2d grid with both periodic and bounded grid edge topologies (aka a cylindrical grid) and mixed boundary conditions (constant flux b.c.s along the bounded edges):

+    python demo_mixed.py

+The following Jupyter notebook has cells that do both of the above and more (just uncomment/comment out as needed):

+    ipython Demo.ipynb

-but the final density grid is also plotted as an image, and the mean-density time series is graphed.
+In this notebook, the final density grid is rendered as an image, and the mean-density time series is graphed.
 Both plots are exported to PNG files.

-If you build from source, you will need to point Python to your local build of `dplvn`.
+If you build from source, and don't install `dplvn` in the Python environment's standard package path, you will need to point Python to this local build.
-Uncomment the lines:
+Uncomment the following lines in the demo scripts/notebook:

     import sys, os
     sys.path.insert(0, os.path.join(os.path.pardir, "build"))

-and check that Python is using your local build:
+and check that Python can find your local copy of the `dplvn` package:

     print(dplvn.__file__)